 I love it when students don’t realise they’re learning.
 When they walk through the door in the few weeks before Christmas and say ‘Are we doing something fun’ or ‘Can we do something Christmassy’, I want to be able to say yes, safe in the knowledge that what I have planned still teaches my students valuable skills.
-All the Christmas art projects below do just that.
+All the Christmas art lessons below do just that.
 Just click an image to find out more about that resource.

 First up is this beautiful Christmas bauble art resource.
 This can teach students how warm and cool colours can be used to create contrast and how shading can be used to create depth.
 The end result can be really striking.

 There is something magical about this paper sculpture project.
 Play the video to learn more.
 You can find the resource here.